 What are Social Services contact sessions?

 Social Services contact sessions are there for children that have been separated from their family or key person in their lives.
-We provide a safe neutral space that is supervised where they can meet and spend time with each other.
+At Charter House we provide a safe neutral space that is supervised where family members can meet and spend time with each other.

 We can facilitate private contact sessions for families and children under social services care.